 Colorado Domestic Violence Program – Visit the official website of the Domestic Violence Program (DVP) which contracts community-based domestic violence advocacy programs to help lessen the domestic violence in Colorado.
 Access the site to learn more about DVP, resources for programs and how to find a community-based program near you.

 Defense Lawyer for Domestic Violence in El Paso County, CO

 If you or someone you know has been charged with a domestic violence crime, it’s imperative you get in contact with a defense lawyer.
 A domestic violence arrest means enhanced penalties and even a possible restraining order.
 Contact Law Offices of Clifton Black, P.C. to learn what your available legal options are today.

 The attorneys at Law Offices of Clifton Black, P.C. are well-versed in Colorado’s legal system, especially sex crimes.
 We can assist you by suppressing evidence, cross-examining witnesses or doing whatever is needed for your case.
 Call (719) 328-1616 now to set up a consultation.
-Law Offices of Clifton Black, P.C. accepts clients throughout the greater El Paso County area including El Paso County, Pueblo County, Douglas County, Elbert County and Lincoln County.
+Law Offices of Clifton Black, P.C. accepts clients throughout the greater El Paso County area including El Paso County, Denver County and Arapahoe County.